smblott-github/delivery/README.md

 Install
 =======

-Copy the binary wherever is convenient.
+Copy the binary to wherever is convenient.
 For example, one of:

    - `install -vm 0555 delivery ~/local/bin`
    - `sudo install -vm 0555 delivery /usr/local/bin`